Amadeus (name)

 Amadeus is a theophoric given name derived from the Latin words ama – the imperative of the word amare ("to love") – and deus ("god").
 As a linguistic compound in the form of a phereoikos, the name can be taken to mean either "love of God", in other words, that the person is loved by God or "one who loves God".

-The best-known bearer of the name is the composer Wolfgang Amadeus Mozart where it appears as middle name.
+The best-known bearer of the name is the composer Wolfgang Amadeus Mozart (see Mozart's name).

 Equivalent and similar names

 Borrowings include the female form, "Amadea", the French "Amédée" (male), the Spanish "Amadeo", the Catalan and Portuguese "Amadeu", the Italian "Amedeo", the Polish "Amadeusz", and the Slovenian "Amadej".

 Similar calques include the German "Gottlieb", Slavic names "Bogomil" and "Bohumil" meaning "Dear to God", as well as "Bogolyub", meaning "he who loves God".
 The Hebrew "Yedidia" and the Arabic "Habibullah" mean "Beloved of God".
 The Greek name "Theophilos" means "friend of God".